muditpurohitt/Two-player-interactive-game/src/main/java/assignment/magicalArena/Readme.txt

 1. Navigate to Magical Arena -> src -> main -> java -> assignment -> magicalArena
 2. Run the main file.
-3. You will be prompted by the console for the inputs to play
+3. You will be prompted by the console for the inputs to play.
+4. You can quit the game after every move by pressing 'q' on the keyboard.
-4. Enjoy the game
+5. Enjoy the game

 ==============================================================================
 Explainiation -

 The code has been written keeping in mind the SOLID principles.

 1.Design pattens used-
    a.
 Builder Design Pattern